Ahead of Joining BRICS, Iraq Issues Ban on U.S. Dollar Transactions

 The development is also designed to strengthen the usage of the Iraqi Dinar in the nations’ Forex markets.
 The ministry aims to lower the difference between the official exchange rate offered by the government and the exchange rate that’s thriving in the black markets.
 The move will reduce dependency on the U.S. dollar and bolster its native currency the Iraqi Dinar.

 “The dinar is the national currency in Iraq.
 Your commitment to transact in it instead of foreign currencies boosts the country’s sovereignty and economy,” the statement read.
-The Ministry also pointed out that failing to do so will lead to criminal offenses with punishable crimes.
+The Ministry also pointed out that failing to do so will lead to criminal offenses with punishable c----s.
 The law will “hold accountable anyone who attempts to undermine the Iraqi dinar and the economy,” it read.

 General Hussein Al Tamimi, who heads the operation directorate explained that offenders will be fined one million Iraqi Dinars.
 Moreover, repeat offenders will attract harsher punishments including double the fine with a year’s imprisonment.